Sifat-Ahmed/Pytorch-Binary-Classification/README.md

-## This repository contains the source code of smoke detection project
+## This repository contains the source code of Binary classification

 ### How to Run